CalebBertrand/EfCoreExtensions.FindParent/FindParent/README.md

 (Meaning the translated SQL has the lowest number of expensive joins!)

 ## Possible Exceptions
-If the child table has a composite key, will throw a NotSupportedException.
+1. If the child table has a composite key, will throw a NotSupportedException.
-If either the child or parent Types do not correspond to tables in the context model, will throw an ArgumentException.
+2. If either the child or parent Types do not correspond to tables in the context model, will throw an ArgumentException.
+3. If the child id's type is not assignable to the child table's primary key property, will throw an ArgumentException.